Category

 With so many variables to consider, it can be tough to make a decision.
 Take a look at these 7 questions to ask before selecting a PDU to help guide you into the right configuration for your server rack and data center.

-1. How Many Outlets Does It Have?
+- How Many Outlets Does It Have?

 The number of outlets in a vertical PDU depends on its length, which is limited only by the height of the server cabinet.
 A basic vertical PDU will typically have 40 or more outlets in a staggered configuration.
 Some PDUs divide the circuit into multiple branches, each with its own fuse or circuit breaker.
-Alternating phase PDUs distribute power on a per-outlet basis.
+Alternating phase PDUs distribute power on a per-outlet basis. - Are the Outlets Color-Coded?

 Color-coded outlets and circuit breakers allow easy identification of circuit configuration to reduce the risk of overloading.
 Traditional PDUs have outlets grouped according to branches.
-High-density PDUs group alternating phase outlets to reduce cord clutter, simplify load balancing, and allow for more outlets in the same amount of space.
+High-density PDUs group alternating phase outlets to reduce cord clutter, simplify load balancing, and allow for more outlets in the same amount of space. - What Is the Footprint of the PDU?

 Although 0U (vertical) PDUs do not take up equipment space, it’s important to consider the footprint of the PDU and its impact on heat dissipation and cable management.
 Ultra-low-profile designs take up less space, increasing operational efficiency and airflow.
-This is especially important when multiple PDUs are used to support redundant power supplies.
+This is especially important when multiple PDUs are used to support redundant power supplies. - What Is the Operating Temperature of the PDU?

 Because vertical PDUs are installed in the back of server cabinets, they are subjected to the hot exhaust air from the IT equipment.
-PDUs with a high-temperature rating reduce the risk of failure.
+PDUs with a high-temperature rating reduce the risk of failure. - Does the PDU Provide Metering Capabilities?

 PDUs with metering capabilities reduce the risk of overloading and help data center operators plan for capacity and optimize energy use.
 Input-metered PDUs monitor circuit breakers and phases in real time.
 Outlet-metered PDUs also monitor power loads at the outlet level.
-Network-connected PDUs allow technicians to view this data remotely.
+Network-connected PDUs allow technicians to view this data remotely. - Does the PDU Have Switched Outlets?

 Switched outlets allow technicians to power on, power off, and reboot equipment remotely and sequence the power-up of equipment.
-Outlet access control helps to prevent the unauthorized use of outlets.
+Outlet access control helps to prevent the unauthorized use of outlets. - Is It a Universal PDU?

 Universal PDUs feature a seven-pin connector that supports interchangeable input power cables.
 This allows global organizations to use the same PDUs across their environment, even if data center facilities have different power sources.
 It also enables data center operators to adapt to changing power requirements.